FObersteiner/datetimemadness/README.md

 print(repr(now_utc))
 # datetime.datetime(2021, 10, 5, 17, 32, 4, 898176, tzinfo=datetime.timezone.utc)
 ```
+Now you have *Coordinated Universal Time* or [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time), as the `tzinfo` attribute tells (`tzinfo=datetime.timezone.utc`).
 But before we dive into time zones, let's discuss how you get a `datetime` object from a string of characters.
 And of course the other way around, how you can get a string that shows date and time in a certain format.

 ---

 ### From string
 It is pretty common to store date/time as a string.
-In Python, you **p**arse a string to a `datetime` object with the [str**p**time](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-behavior) method, and you create a string that shows date/time in a certain **f**ormat with the [str**f**time](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-behavior) method.
-To be precise with wording, only the text in a string can have a certain *format*, not the `datetime` object itself since it's a data structure.
+In Python, you **p**arse a string to a datetime object with the [str**p**time](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-behavior) method, and you create a string that shows date/time in a certain **f**ormat with the [str**f**time](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-behavior) method.
+To be precise with wording, only the text in a string can have a certain *format*, not the datetime object itself since it's a data structure.

 To get a string converted to datetime, just tell the computer what to do by selecting from [strftime() and strptime() Format Codes](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes):
 ```Python